I take senior technical leaders to the next level.

 • I scaled teams to 5, 12, 25 & 50

 I have been through a wide variety of startup experiences multiple times.
-I can help you hire great technical teams, set culture, find product market fit and build just enough tech.
+I can help you hire great technical teams, set culture, find product market fit and build just enough tech at the right quality level.
 I’ve also got several years of experience working on AI products so can help you build robust LLM application that scales well and that your customers love.
 Read more about me here.

 Why Founders and CTOs Need a Coach

 Coaching helps founders and CTOs grow and achieve their goals.
-A startup has high stakes and huge potential value so getting support makes a real difference to your success.
+A startup has high stakes and huge potential value so getting support makes a real difference to the chances of success.
 I have benefited from a number of excellent coaches and mentors over the years, and my startup experience has been vastly better and less stressful thanks to them.

-Having someone in your corner who’s been through these challenges before, as I have at multiple startups, is the difference between struggling alone and confidently moving forward.
+Having someone in the CTO’s corner who has been through these challenges before, as I have at multiple startups, helps transform uncertainty into confident progress.

 Coaching vs Mentoring